Table of Contents

 Minimum carbohydrate intake for health purposes

-The recommended dietary allowance (“RDA”) for carbohydrate intake at all ages above 1 year old is 130 grams of carbohydrate daily.
-The acceptable macronutrient distribution range (“AMDR”) is 45-65% of calories.
+The recommended dietary allowance (“RDA”) for carbohydrate intake at all ages >1 year old is 130 grams of carbohydrate daily.
+The acceptable macronutrient distribution range (“AMDR”) is 45-65% of your total daily calories.

 Note: The RDA was set with the thought that 100 grams of carbohydrate intake daily will provide enough glucose for brain function for ~50% of people; adding two standard deviations to this yields 130 grams.
 However, we know that many people function well on fewer carbohydrates than this.
 Those on a ketogenic diet (at times prescribed for medical purposes) generally eat considerably fewer than 50 grams of carbohydrates daily.

-The AMDR was set with a limit on the higher range based on data that low fat, high carbohydrates worsen blood cholesterol levels and thus increase the risk of coronary heart disease.
+The AMDR was set with an upper limit based on data that low fat, high carbohydrates worsen blood cholesterol levels and thus increase the risk of coronary heart disease.
 The lower limit comes from the thought that low carb, high fat diets will lead to people overeating and increase their risk of developing obesity.

 However, the data used to generate these recommendations are several decades old, and it is now more clear that the source of nutrients rather than just the quantities play a large role in dictating health outcomes.
 Therefore, while these recommendations exist and are frequently cited, in my opinion they deserve to be updated.